 This section shows some of Simon's more recent work.

 This section shows some of Simon's work he produced when he was based in Bath.

-Simon makes Garden Sculptures primarily in Stone and Marble but also other media and in all dimensions.
+Simon makes Exterior Garden Sculpture in Stone and Marble and in all dimensions.

-The Sculpture FRANCE 1914 will be exhibited in Glasgow in aid of Poppy Scotland for 3 years.
-The sculpture was made to commemorate the ending of the First World War.
+The Sculpture FRANCE 1914 is being exhibited in Glasgow in aid of Poppy Scotland for three years.
+The marble sculpture was made to commemorate the ending of the First World War and has been exhibited at The Kelvingrove Art Gallery and Museum Glasgow.
 See Exhibition & Galleries page for more information.....

 From the Blog

 Some of my work will be auctioned through Lyon and Turnbull Edinburgh on Wednesday 11th August 2021 including the marble sculpture ‘France 1914’ which was exhibited at The Kelvingrove Museum and Art Gallery, Glasgow.

 I have just completed some stone letter carving work for Audrey Grant, the artist, who has been working on her project ‘Inscriptions in Arcadia’ at Bothkennar Pools, near Skinflats for the Forth Valley Art Beat Project.
 This opens from the 3rd July to 31st August 2021.
 I was asked to carve the words ‘Et in Arcadia ego’ onto a stone wall at Barony Pit steam engine platform.